 The OJEU publishes information on procurement contracts that are worth more than the EU limit.
 It invites suppliers to express interest or tender directly and sets out information about contracts that have been awarded.

-Download thewith the Ministry of Justice over the next 12 months.
+Download the (list of potential tendering opportunities)with the MOJ over the next 12 months.
 It is updated quarterly.

 How to tender for a public sector contract

 Find out more about the procurement and tendering process, how to use contracts finder and how to search for a contract in the tendering for public sector contracts guide.

 General purchase order terms and conditions:

 eProcurement (procuring online) provides an efficient, simple and auditable way of managing sourcing and contract management.

 - increases opportunities for suppliers to interact with the MOJ

 To take part in an eProcurement event you must submit an expression of interest in response to a tender that the MOJ has advertised.

 The eSourcing portal manages the sourcing process.

 If you are already registered and want to submit an expression of interest in response to a tender you can do so through the portal.